Columns in Blazor QueryBuilder Component

 }

-The Query Builder formats date and number values.
-Use the Format
+The Blazor Query Builder supports formatting of date and number values.
+Use the Format property to apply date and number formats.

-In the following sample, the date field is formatted as MM/yyyy/dd and number field is formatted as currency type.
+In the following sample, the date field is formatted as MM-yyyy-dd and the number field is formatted as currency.

 @using Syncfusion.Blazor.QueryBuilder